 It is now easier than ever for small businesses and traditional banks to digitize their financial services.
 With the Open Banking regulations, such as PSD2 in the European Union, to banking-as-a-service platforms, companies can now reach go-to-market faster than before, even without requiring a banking license.

-The following pages describe the steps of planning and building a fintech platform from the ground up - the challenges, the journey, and how to reach good results, concluding with a vision for the future of mobile banking.
+The following pages describe the steps of planning and building a fintech platform from the ground up - the challenges, the journey, and how to reach good results, concluding with a vision for the future of mobile banking apps.

-Since the COVID-19 pandemic outbreak, as nations or regions entered quarantines, people have been either not allowed or hesitant (for safety reasons) from going to physical banks.
+Since the COVID-19 pandemic outbreak, as nations or regions entered quarantines, people have been either not allowed or hesitant (for safety reasons) to go to physical banks.
 Digital banking is becoming the only viable future-proof option, and we believe the trend will not go away once the pandemic is over.

 – Mark Swain, Banking 2020: Transform yourself in the new era of financial services